 Women and Gender Studies faculty, staff and students are committed to social justice and working to reduce inequalities of all kinds in our communities.
-Faculty and staff work closely with local activists addressing gender based violence, trans* rights, sex trafficking, street harassment, racial injustices, immigration issues, and economic inequality.
+Faculty and staff work closely with local activists addressing gender based violence, trans rights, sex trafficking, street harassment, racial injustices, immigration issues, and economic inequality.
 Women and Gender Studies faculty and staff regularly teach courses that require their students to be involved in social change in their communities, and we support activism by our student organizations as well.
-Our signature program include Fear 2 Freedom, Take Back the Night, and the Sojourner Truth lecture.
+Our signature programs include Intersectionality 101 Trainings, Take Back the Night, and the Sojourner Truth lecture.

 Scholarship is central to the mission of Women and Gender Studies.
-Core and affiliate faculty members are actively engaged in research and the arts. in women and gender studies and at the intersection of women and gender studies and their home disciplines.
+Core and affiliate faculty members are actively engaged in research and the arts in Women and Gender Studies and at the intersection of their home disciplines.
 Many of our faculty have national and international reputations, serve as editors of major journals in their fields, hold offices in national and international professional organizations, generate a steady stream of books, peer reviewed journal articles and book chapters, share their work at local, regional, national and international conferences, and their creative work is displayed in prominent spaces around the country.